Nomination and confirmation to the Supreme Court of the United States: Criteria

 On occasion, a justice's decisions may be contrary to what the nominating president anticipated.
 One such justice was David Souter, who was nominated by George H. W. Bush.
 When nominated, he was not well known and had no paper trail whatsoever.
 Many pundits and politicians at the time expected Souter to be a conservative; however, after becoming a justice, his opinions generally fell on the liberal side of the political spectrum.

 Throughout much of the nation's history, presidents also nominated individuals based upon geographical considerations.
 President George Washington established this practice, intentionally combining geography with his other considerations when making judicial and other appointments.
 Of his first six Supreme court appointments in 1789, two were from the East, two from the Mid-Atlantic and two from the South.
 From 1789 until 1971, with the exception of the 1865–76 Reconstruction Era, there was always a southerner on the Court; similarly, from 1789 through 1932 there was always a New Englander as well.
 Since the mid-1970s, however, the role of geography in the selection process has been minimal.

 Beginning in the mid 20th Century, concerns about diversity on the Court with regard to religion, race, and gender have also been of particular importance to various presidents.
 In 1956, Dwight D. Eisenhower appointed William J. Brennan Jr., a Catholic, to the Court.
 Eisenhower sought a Catholic to appoint—in part because there had been no Catholic justice since 1949, and in part because Eisenhower was directly lobbied by Cardinal Francis Spellman of the Archdiocese of New York to make such an appointment.
-Lyndon B. Johnson, as part of his strategy to implement the his civil rights agenda, appointed the first African-American justice, Thurgood Marshall, in 1967.
+Lyndon B. Johnson, as part of his strategy to implement his civil rights agenda, appointed the first African-American justice, Thurgood Marshall, in 1967.
 Ronald Reagan pledged during his 1980 presidential campaign to nominate the first woman to the Supreme Court.
 In 1981, he nominated Sandra Day O'Connor.

 An additional consideration is age; the younger the person, the longer they could conceivably serve on the Court.
 Presidents have generally selected persons who are in their late 40s or 50s, old enough to have the requisite experience yet young enough to impact the makeup of the court for decades.